 Student records are maintained in the administrative offices of SAGE.
 Student records are updated on a regular basis and students may review selected records upon request made to the School Director.
 Student transcripts are available to students upon request.
-Student records are kept for the period of time required by the licensing or registered entity.
-For example: Washington State student records are kept for 50 years.
+Any previous transcripts are kept with the student records.
+Student records are kept for 50 years after graduation, termination or withdrawal.